tulasidamarla/html/README.md

 Bold and Italic elements
 ------------------------
-bold tag is <b>text</b> and italic tag is <i>text</t>.
+bold tag is b and italic tag is i.
 There is another tag <strong>text</strong> which is similar to bold but strong is used for text to speech programs, which is useful for blind people.
 Similarly, there is an <em>text</em> tag which is an alternate to italic tag.
+For ex,

+	<b>bold text</b>
+	<i>italic text</i>

 iframe
 ------